 Market Allocation Cases

 - Love Terminal Partners v.
 City of Dallas, Texas.
 Represented the nation’s largest airline in an antitrust action that was filed in the U.S. District Court for the Northern District of Texas by the leaseholders of land at Dallas Love Field Airport.
 The plaintiffs claimed that American Airlines and Southwest Airlines conspired to divide the market for flights to and from North Texas, thus allowing them to preserve their dominant market shares at DFW Airport and Love Field.
-The district court granted the defendants’ motion to dismiss the plaintiffs’ complaint and the action later was dismissed by the plaintiffs following an unsuccessful appeal to the U.S. Court of Appeals for the Fifth Circuit.
+The district court granted the defendants’ motion to dismiss the complaint and the action later was dismissed by the plaintiffs following an unsuccessful appeal to the U.S. Court of Appeals for the Fifth Circuit.

 - Wheeler v.
 Pilgrim’s Pride Corporation.
 Represented plaintiff chicken farmers in a market allocation and price-fixing case against Pilgrim’s Pride Corporation and Tyson Foods.
 The plaintiffs alleged that the defendants violated Section 1 of the Sherman Act by entering into “no-poach” agreements and conspiring to allocate markets and lower prices paid for the services of chicken farmers in certain parts of Texas and bordering states.
-In a related suit, the plaintiffs alleged that Pilgrim’s Pride violated the Packers and Stockyards Act because its founder and former Chairman operated his own chicken farms under a more lucrative arrangement than the ones offered to other farmers.
+In a related suit, our clients alleged that Pilgrim’s Pride violated the Packers and Stockyards Act because its founder and former Chairman operated his own chicken farms under a more lucrative arrangement than the ones offered to other farmers.
 These cases were filed in the U.S. District Court for the Eastern District of Texas and were settled on confidential terms following an appeal to the U.S. Court of Appeals for the Fifth Circuit.

 Group Boycott Cases